-Several of the Utilities were opposed to including social or environmental externalities in a system extension policy.
+Most but not all of the utilities were opposed to including social or environmental externalities in a system extension policy.
 They argued that, unless all regulated and unregulated energy forms were equally subject to externality regulation, then regulated energy forms would be operating under a handicap.
 Nevertheless, no evidence was provided to suggest that price elasticities were such that any material market distortion would result from the inclusion of social costs in utility system extension tests.

-MEMPR, in Exhibit 29-A, submitted that utility financial costs should not be the sole criterion in evaluating potential system extension projects, and that " ... environmental and otherwise non-priced social impacts also require consideration and should be balanced against financial costs and benefits to utilities and customers served by the extension."
+The MEMPR broad policy goals, stated that utility financial costs should not be the sole criterion in evaluating potential system extension projects, and that:

+" ... environmental and otherwise non-priced social impacts also require consideration and should be balanced against financial costs and benefits to utilities and customers served by the extension."
+(Appendix D).

-The REA and the Energy Coalition also supported the inclusion of externalities in system extension tests.
+Both the REA and the Energy Coalition supported the inclusion of externalities in system extension tests.
 The REA argued that this should be done through explicit monetization and charges for social and environmental impacts (T9: 1314).
 The Energy Coalition argued that this should be accomplished by way of a combination of cost-based fees and credits for installing efficient appliances (T9: 1339).

 Another area of discussion concerning social costs or benefits involved economic development as a social objective, specifically as a key factor underlying B.C.
 Hydro's Uneconomic Extension Allowance policy.
+The UEA is discussed further in section 8.4.
 However, with respect to its policy for economic extensions, B.C.
 Hydro indicated that it was reviewing the potential to incorporate social costs, but that it did not currently intend to do so (T6: 867).
+Although B.C.
+Hydro acknowledged (Exhibit 19F, p.
+2) that the Commission, in its 1994 Decision, had clarified that charges for services should reflect the full social cost, the utility indicated during the hearing that it had not complied with the Commission direction (T6: 973).

 Another argument against inclusion of externalities was that it may not be possible to accurately monetize them.
 However, under cross-examination, B.C.
-Hydro acknowledged that neither the Crown Corporation Secretariat's Multiple Account Evaluation Guidelines nor the Commission's Integrated Resource Plan Guidelines required monetization of externalities in order to consider them in utility decision making (T6: 973-974).
+Hydro acknowledged that neither the Crown Corporation Secretariat's Multiple Account Evaluation Guidelines nor the Commission's Integrated Resource Plan Guidelines required monetization of externalities in order to consider them in utility decision making (T6: 973-74).

 In the Commission's view, monetization is not necessary for inclusion of social costs in a system extension test.
-Although consistency in the valuation of social and environmental impacts is highly desirable within each utility, among utilities, and among regulated and unregulated energy sources, an element of consistency can be achieved through various non-monetization methods, such as multi-attribute trade-off analysis ("MATA"), in conjunction with monitoring and coordination by the Commission or other government agencies.
+Although consistency in the valuation of social and environmental impacts is highly desirable within each utility, among utilities, and among regulated and unregulated energy sources, an element of consistency can be achieved through various non-monetization methods, such as multi-attribute trade-off analysis ("MATA")1, in conjunction with monitoring and coordination by the Commission or other government agencies.
 The Commission acknowledges that consistent application of social costing principles will take time to develop and notes that further progress on social costing is anticipated both by the Commission and by relevant government ministries.